InsaneMonster/NistRng/README.rst

 **How to install**

-If you only need to use the framework, just download the pip package *nistrng* and import the package in your scripts
+If you only need to use the framework, just download the pip package *nistrng* and import the package in your scripts:

+- pip install nistrng

-If you want to improve/modify/extends the framework, or even just try my own simple benchmarks at home, download or clone the git repository.
+If you want to improve/modify/extends the framework, or even just try my own simple benchmarks at home, download or clone the git `repository <https://github.com/InsaneMonster/NistRng>`_.
 You are welcome to open issues or participate in the project, especially if further optimization is achieved.

 **How to use**

-For a simple use case, refer to benchmark provided in the repository.
-For advanced use, refer to the built-in documentation and to the provided source code in the repository.
+For a simple use case, refer to benchmark provided in the `repository <https://github.com/InsaneMonster/NistRng>`_.
+For advanced use, refer to the built-in documentation and to the provided source code in the `repository <https://github.com/InsaneMonster/NistRng>`_.

 **Current issues**

 Currently the slow speed of both the Serial and Approximate Entropy tests is an open issue.
 Any solution or improvement is welcome.

+**Changelog**

+- improved definition of Test abstract class
+- added function to run a battery of test in-order, i.e. stop whenever a test fails